The Mysterious Sisters

 That's not what I meant.

 "Um, my sister and I form a party together.
 We were originally planning to just pass through here on our way to Tsuia.
-But then, the settlement was bigger than the information we had said, and the dungeon was better than expected, so we decided to earn a bit here.
+But then, the settlement was bigger than our information suggested, and it had an unexpectedly good dungeon, so we decided to earn a bit here.
 As you can see, we got some good stuff."

 Sudden changes in plans seem to be common for adventurers.
 Not many of them plan their adventures meticulously.
-They earn when they can earn, and sometimes they pass right by their destination.
+They earn when they can, and sometimes pass right by their destination.

 "… I see.
 Sisters, huh.
 You don't look very alike though?"

 "My sister and I have different fathers.
-We're what you call half-sisters… I'd appreciate it if you didn't pry too much into our family matters."
+What they call half-siblings… I'd appreciate it if you didn't pry too much into our family matters."

-By the way, while Nayuta had golden retriever-like blonde hair, Setsuna's brown hair had a very beast-like quality to it.
+Incidentally, while Nayuta had golden retriever-like blonde hair, Setsuna had a very beast-like brown hair.

 "For reference, I'm a dog beastkin, but my sister is half dog and half rabbit.
 Beastkin usually take after one of their parents, but rarely, mixed breeds can be born too."

 With that, Setsuna spun around and showed me her curly tail.
-It really did look like a rabbit and dog tail averaged together.
+It really did look like a rabbit and dog tail split down the middle.

 Beastkin halves.
 So those exist?
-Now that I think about it, Nayuta's bushy dog tail was visible even from the front, but Setsuna's tiny curly one wasn't visible until she turned around.
+Now that I think about it, Nayuta's fluffy dog tail was visible even from the front, but Setsuna's small curly one hadn't been visible from the front.

-I wonder if a dog and cat would make a catdog, or a lion and tiger would make a liger… Would a horse and deer make a "ba-ka"?
+I wonder if a dog and cat would make a neinu, or a lion and tiger would make a liger, or a horse and deer would make a "ba-ka."
 Now I'm curious.

 "Is it alright if I ask why you became adventurers?"